conlacda/atcoder-companion/README.md

 ## Ideas
 * Implement some features that codeforces is supporting (like checking diff of 2 submissions)
-* Run against test cases that have a size of less than 512KB
+* Run against all test cases that have a size of less than 512KB
 * Add themes (dark theme, ...)

 ## Reference